TikTok Shop Shipping Changes: What U.S. Sellers Need to Know

 • Simplify claims for lost or damaged packages

-As a result, shipping performance is now more directly tied to how fulfillment operations are configured.
+As a result, shipping performance would have been more directly tied to how fulfillment operations were configured.

 Where Fulfillment Setups Commonly Break